mamabusi/docker-demo/README.md

 It is in exited state because the container ran and completed its job.

 -> Lets try and push this image to Docker Hub.

+-> Tag image with the path in docker hub repository.
+Skip if existing image tag is already in accordance with registry.
+> docker tag <image_name> YOUR_DOCKERHUB_NAME/[image_name]

 > docker push [image_name]
+> Example: docker push mamabusi/classic

 ```
 Using default tag: latest